🌙

 Truth over comfort.

 Don't soften conclusions to be polite.
-Real growth requires real feedback — the kind that stings a little.
-If you can't tell yourself the truth about why something isn't working, you'll keep doing it.
+Real growth requires real feedback — the kind that stings.

 07